AlabaAle/Capstone-Project-2/README.md

 ii.Standardization; made to standard by using find and replace in certain fields

 iii.Importing of data from excel to SQL then Power Bi.

+### Data Transformation
+---
+Data was transformed to thoroughly clean, remove issues and increase column quality of data, column distribution and profile to 100%.

+i.
+Data Types and Formatting;This was to ensure the data fields were assigned the correct data type with numerical fields formatted as whole numbers, text as text and date fields set to date format.

+ii.
+Sorting: Sorted the dataset by the Date column to organize transactions chronologically.

+iii.
+Created New Columns: Added a new column to have more calculations like Revenue.